 The Texas bills are currently being pushed by a business coalition in the state that includes members like the Texas Chemical Council.
 Other members include representatives of construction, manufacturing, and oil and gas industries in the state.
 Members assert that the 4x4 education plan instituted by the state legislature in 2007 dramatically decreased the amount of technical training available in Texas high schools.
 That plan requires students to complete four years of math, science, English, and social studies for graduation, which left few electives available for technical courses.

 “Everyone realizes something has to change,” Hector Rivero, president of the Texas Chemical Council, told The Statesman.
 “We have to create more flexibility, more choice, without taking away opportunities for kids to go to college.”

 This video reports on technical training in the Louisa County Schools in Mineral, Virginia.

 South Carolina Schools Add Technical Training

 South Carolina is another state currently working on ways to add technical training to the high school curriculum, according to the Enquirer Herald.
 Schools in both York and Clover are bringing new training programs in manufacturing to their high school campuses this fall, as the schools strive to meet an employment need in their immediate communities.
 The program will focus on classes in mechatronics, which combines mechanical skills with computer technology and programming.

 Missouri Schools Note Rise in Demand for Technical Training

-While most educators and business leaders agree a four-year degree is still the best choice for a recession-proof career path, technical training is finding new voice today.
-As more high schools work to prepare students for the 21st century workforce, technical classes may bring “shop” to a whole new level in high schools around the country.
+While most educators and business leaders agree a four-year degree is still the best choice for a recession-proof career path, technical training is finding a new voice today.
+As more high schools work to prepare students for the 21st-century workforce, technical classes may bring “shop” to a whole new level in high schools around the country.